 Welcome to the website of Australian writer, journalist and critic Dan Edwards.
 This site features examples of Dan's work from the wide variety of publications he has written for.
 Whenever possible links have been provided so articles can be viewed in their original context.

-Dan mainly focuses on politics and arts-related topics.
+In his journalism Dan mainly focuses on politics and arts-related topics.
 From 2007-2011 he lived in China's capital Beijing, and was the web editor for The Beijinger and the China correspondent for New Matilda, an Australian online publication featuring news and analysis of current affairs.
 He is a regular contributor to RealTime, Australia's only free national arts magazine.
 His work has also appeared in The Age, The Sydney Morning Herald, Crikey, The Diplomat, Inside Film, Screen Hub, Senses of Cinema, Meanjin, Metro Magazine, The Beijinger, Time Out Beijing and China Today.

 Born in Sydney, Australia, Dan currently resides in Melbourne, where he is completing a book and PhD thesis on China's independent documentary movement.
 He is also currently teaching Asian Cinema at Melbourne University.